kernelci/lava-docker/README.md

 You have to uncomment a line in lava-master/Dockerfile to enable it.<br/>
 For the moment, it is unsupported and unbuilded.

+## Backporting LAVA patches
+All upstream LAVA patches could be backported by placing them in lava-master/lava-patch/

 ## Security
 Note that this container provides defaults which are unsecure.
 If you plan on deploying this in a production enviroment please consider the following items: